Cumulative Games: Who is the current player?: Introduction

-Before moving forward, we want to briefly explain the importance of two key concepts from CGT that this paper aims to extend: the \emph{outcome function} and the \emph{disjunctive sum} operator.
-Both concepts are reviewed, through the (original) setting of Normal play, at last, in Section~\ref{sec:NP}.

-\paragraph{The outcome function} An outcome function assigns a value to every position in the game (i.e., it operates on layer~2), which essentially describes who wins under optimal play from this position.
-Therefore it is similar to the pure subgame perfect equilibrium in EGT, except that in CGT it turns out to hold much more information about the game, as we explain next.
+The classical two-player, alternating play, normal play theory lays the ground for CGT.
+Let us review some aspects that motivate this study. \paragraph{The normal play outcome function.} An outcome function assigns to each game one out of four outcome classes, which describes who wins, depending on who starts, under optimal play.
+Therefore it is an extension of the pure subgame perfect equilibrium in EGT, that, in CGT, opens up a variety of useful information about the game, as we explain next.

-\paragraph{Disjunctive sum} An interesting feature of combinatorial games is that they can be added.
-Intuitively, playing the game $G+H$ means that the current player must make a move in exactly one of those games (consider for example a situation where $G$ is some Nim position, and $H$ is a Chess opening position).
-Under the Normal play convention, a player that cannot move in any of these games loses the game.
-One important question is which classes of games are closed under the disjunctive sum operation.
+The CGT players are usually called Left (positive) and Right (negative).
+The partizan play outcomes are $\Le$ (Left wins independntly of who starts), $\Ne$ (the curreNt player wins), $\Pre$ (the Previous player wins), and $\Rig$ (Right wins independently of who starts).
+These outcomes are partially ordered, with $\Le>\Ne>\Rig,\Le>\Pre>\Rig$, but where \Ne\ and \Pre\ are incomparable.
+In impartial play, we have only the incomparable outcomes \Ne\ and \Pre.